 Many Longride customers do it themselves, which proves how straight-forward it is, most of the time.
 However, we encourage you to ask your local garage for help if you're not 100% sure, plus, some models require a bit more work, like relocating the blinkers.

 Two anchor points.

 In most cases, it only takes 2 mounting points.
-These will likely be the top bolt of the shock absorber, and the bolt behind the passenger foot peg.
+These will likely be the top bolt of the shock absorber, and the bolt behind the passenger foot peg or a bolt nearby, on the silencer bracket for example.
 This is the case for all classic Triumph's motorcycles, as illustrated on this video and also the Moto Guzzi V7 and Royal Enfield's.

 On older Bonneville's, it might be on the top shock, and another bolt beneath the seat, although this is more unusual.

 On the Ducati Scrambler you'll find the two mounting points in line below the seat.